 This article provides citizens with the tools, resources, and guidance they need to conduct an efficient, streamlined, and free public records search in Milwaukee County, Wisconsin.

-How To Find Recent Arrests in Milwaukee County Wisconsin for Free
+How To Look Up Recent Arrest Records in Milwaukee County Wisconsin for Free

 Several Milwaukee city and county organizations can provide citizens with information on recent arrests and inmates housed in the county jail.
 These records can even help interested parties find someone’s mugshot.